HarukaMa/aleo-prover/README.md

 Every GPU job will use a CPU thread as well, so it's really a "GPU accelerated prover" instead of a "GPU prover", as only the scalar multiplication on BLS12-377 curve is GPU accelerated.

 snarkVM would load programs to all GPUs in the system but the prover will only use the specified GPUs.
-It wastes some GPU memory, unfortunately
+It wastes some GPU memory, unfortunately.

+## Changelog

+### 0.2.0
+Added GPU support.

+### 0.1.0
+Initial release.

 ## License